 Install and activate the plugin

 The free edition of the WP Security Audit Log plugin is available on the official WordPress plugins repository.
-So to install the plugin on your WordPress website:
+To install the plugin on your WordPress website:

-- Navigate to the Plugins page on WordPress and click the Add New button.
+- Navigate to the Plugins page in the WordPress dashboard and click the Add New button.

-- Search for WP Security Audit Log and then click Install Now.
+- Search for WP Security Audit Log and then click the Install Now button in the plugin dialogue box.

-- Once the installation is complete click Activate to activate the plugin.
+- When the plugin installation is complete click Activate Plugin to activate the plugin.

-That’s you done.
-The plugin will automatically start keeping a record of all the changes that happen on your website in the WordPress activity log, as seen in the below video.
+Once you are ready with the wizard the plugin will automatically start keeping a record of all the changes that happen on your website in the WordPress activity log, as seen in the below video.

 Recommended Reads for WP Security Audit Log Users